nialov/actions.nix/README.md

 ## Installation

-This project uses `flake-parts`.
-You need to add the module exposed by this repository and configure your own workflows.
+This project uses [flake-parts](https://github.com/hercules-ci/flake-parts) and [git-hooks.nix](https://github.com/cachix/git-hooks.nix).
+You need to add both as inputs to your `flake.nix` and import the modules exposed by this repository and `git-hooks.nix` to then be able to configure your own workflows.
+Example of the module importing is shown below:

 ```nix
   inputs.flake-parts.lib.mkFlake { inherit inputs; }